faassen/secretweblog_zola/content/posts/report-from-the-neanderthal-grok-sprint-day-1-3.md

 tags = ["grok", "sprint"]
 +++

-# report from the Neanderthal Grok sprint (day 1-3)

 Hello from the fourth [Grok](http://grok.zope.org) sprint!
 I wanted to write this report tuesday but didn't get around to it.
 The [Neanderthal Grok sprint](http://wiki.zope.org/grok/NeanderthalerSprint) is now more